Lucifer-00007/my_chatcord/refactorPlan/Perplexity - My_ChatCord Codebase Analysis Report.md

 });
 ```

-**Refactor Monolithic Architecture**: Extract business logic from route handlers into dedicated service classes[^1].
+**Refactor Monolithic Architecture**: Extract business logic from route handlers into dedicated service classes.
 Create a `services/` directory with specialized services like `UserService`, `ChatService`, and `AIService` to separate concerns properly.

 ```javascript
 // services/ChatService.js